cambridge-healthcare/hi_sinatra-docker/blog.md

 **us-east-1** region.
 We have initially set it up in eu-west-1 and were puzzled as to why it wasn't working.

-#### "How are you?" base docker images
+#### "How are you?" base Docker images

-During our use of docker, we have made a few [howareyou base docker images](https://index.docker.io/u/howareyou/) available on the public docker index.
-The app which we have given as an example here makes use of [howareyou/ruby_2.0.0-p247](https://index.docker.io/u/howareyou/ruby_2.0.0-p247/) and all its dependencies.
+During our use of Docker, we have made a few [howareyou base Docker images](https://index.docker.io/u/howareyou/) available on the public Docker index.
+The app which we have given as an example makes use of [howareyou/ruby_2.0.0-p247](https://index.docker.io/u/howareyou/ruby_2.0.0-p247/) and all its dependencies.

-If you have found this tutorial useful, help us to improve it by adding your contributions to [hi_sinatra-docker](https://github.com/cambridge-healthcare/hi_sinatra-docker).
+If you have found this tutorial useful, please help us to improve it by adding your contributions to [hi_sinatra-docker](https://github.com/cambridge-healthcare/hi_sinatra-docker).